stonepros/stone/doc/mgr/modules.rst

 .. automethod:: MgrModule.notify

-Accessing RADOS or CephFS
+Accessing RADOS or StoneFS
 -------------------------

-If you want to use the librados python API to access data stored in the Ceph cluster, you can access the ``rados`` attribute of your ``MgrModule`` instance.
-This is an instance of ``rados.Rados`` which has been constructed for you using the existing Ceph context (an internal detail of the C++ Ceph code) of the mgr daemon.
+If you want to use the librados python API to access data stored in the Stone cluster, you can access the ``rados`` attribute of your ``MgrModule`` instance.
+This is an instance of ``rados.Rados`` which has been constructed for you using the existing Stone context (an internal detail of the C++ Stone code) of the mgr daemon.

 Always use this specially constructed librados instance instead of constructing one by hand.

-Similarly, if you are using libcephfs to access the file system, then use the libcephfs ``create_with_rados`` to construct it from the ``MgrModule.rados`` librados instance, and thereby inherit the correct context.
+Similarly, if you are using libstonefs to access the file system, then use the libstonefs ``create_with_rados`` to construct it from the ``MgrModule.rados`` librados instance, and thereby inherit the correct context.

-Remember that your module may be running while other parts of the cluster are down: do not assume that librados or libcephfs calls will return promptly -- consider whether to use timeouts or to block if the rest of the cluster is not fully available.
+Remember that your module may be running while other parts of the cluster are down: do not assume that librados or libstonefs calls will return promptly -- consider whether to use timeouts or to block if the rest of the cluster is not fully available.